rtrudel/craft-discourse/README.md

 ## Installation

-To install Discourse, follow these steps:
+To install Craft-Discourse, follow these steps:

 1. Download & unzip the file and place the `discourse` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/r-ninja/craft-discourse.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`